microsoft/service-fabric/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Area/Component**:
 Please mention area or component in Service Fabric where issue was found.
-Ex: security, monitoring, placement or resource governance Reliable services, Actors, programming models,SDK,.etc.
+Ex: security, monitoring, placement or resource governance, Reliable services, Actors, programming models,SDK,.etc.

 **To Reproduce**
 Steps to reproduce the behavior: